 If you expect to move to a different country two years from now, buying a house is probably not the best idea.
 This is mostly due that you have to invest some money of your own when you actually buy a place, and you don’t want to quickly move again after doing that right?

 If you do need to leave, you need to sell the house as well, because renting out the property in the Netherlands is most of the time not allowed by many mortgage providers (and Airbnb in Amsterdam for example also isn’t all that much of a goldmine anymore).
 Although it’s sometimes possible to rent out when you’re temporarily abroad, so that might be handy for you internationals out there reading this!

-But if you’re planning to stay here for a couple of years (and you know, care about your money like the rest of the world), buying a house may as well be interesting to you.
-Most important factor are the low-interest rates at the moment.
+If you’re planning to stay here for a couple of years (and you know, care about your money like the rest of the world), buying a house may as well be interesting to you.
+The most important factor are the low-interest rates at the moment.
 That means the monthly payments are lower as well and that can save you hundreds of euros per month.

 The downsides of buying a house in Holland

 Does it have only advantages when you buy a house in the Netherlands?
 No, of course, there are downsides as well.
 Think about the risk of value loss which occurs when your total mortgage is higher than the market value of the house, although that doesn’t seem to be happening anytime soon in the Netherlands as it has never been so profitable to sell your house in the Netherlands.

 Then there’s also the fact that you are responsible for maintenance yourself.
 Not only can this be costly it can be quite a hassle as well.

 Make sure you know the pros and cons of buying a house in the Netherlands and are well aware of the risks compared to the pros and cons of renting a house.